On this pagetap to expand

 Under Status Page → Services, expand a service and select a ping monitor from the dropdown.
 If that monitor goes down, the service automatically shows as Major Outage on your public page — no manual update needed.

-Incidents API (Pro+)
+Incidents API

-Post incidents programmatically from Datadog, PagerDuty, or any tool that can send an HTTP request.
-Generate your Status Page Posting Key under Developers.
+Post your own status-page incidents programmatically from Datadog, PagerDuty, or any tool that can send an HTTP request.
 Then POST to:

 POST /api/status-page/[slug]/incidents

 Include your Bearer token and a JSON body with title, body, and status.
+Full examples: API Reference → Incidents.

-Custom CSS for Status Pages (Business)
+Custom CSS for Status Pages

 Use the Custom CSS textarea to override the look of your public and secure status pages.